ncoghlan/misc/notes/python3/questions_and_answers.rst

 Finally, Python 3.3 has converted the bulk of the import system over to pure Python code so that all implementations can finally start sharing a common import implementation.
-Some work will be needed from each implementation to work out how to boostrap that code into the running interpreter (this was one of the trickiest aspects for CPython), but once that hurdle is passed all future import changes should be supported with minimal additional effort.
+Some work will be needed from each implementation to work out how to bootstrap that code into the running interpreter (this was one of the trickiest aspects for CPython), but once that hurdle is passed all future import changes should be supported with minimal additional effort.